mjemmeson/Geo-UK-Postcode/README.md

 Currently undef development - feedback welcome.
 Basic API unlikely to change greatly, just more features/more postcodes supported - see ["TODO"](#todo) list.

+# ATTRIBUTES

+## raw

+The exact string that the object was constructed from, without formatting.

 # METHODS

 ## raw

-Returns exact string that the object was constructed from.

 ## as\_string